gegelati/gegelati-tutorial/docs/_pages/index.md

 ### Training in action
 Build and run the `tpg-training` target to observe the TPG training process in action.
+For a faster training, it is strongly advised to build the project in Release mode.

 The first output of the training process are the logs generated in the console.
 An example of log is presented hereafter: